-This argument will last years, and whatever paint color is chosen will not resolve the issues.
+This argument will last years, and whatever paint color is finally chosen it will not resolve the issues.

-When we are arguing, we can't add "You're too old."
-It doesn't help resolve the issue because it has nothing to do with the issue.
+When we are arguing it is of vital importance to not add things like, "And, you're too old."
+It doesn't help resolve the core issue because it has nothing to do with the issue.
 It will take us away from peace because it doesn't help us resolve our differences.

 I would like to finish with this one thought: Peace comes through the resolving of issues.
 This is usually a distressful process, whether with spouses, families, friends or even with countries and cultures.

 I believe the world is engaged in its current conflict over real issues and that, maybe, this is very different than previous conflicts, which were primarily over money.

 If this is so, our future is bright.